DiTEC-project/pyaerial/docs/source/configuration.md

 - **More rules with lower average quality**
 - Model captures spurious correlations instead of meaningful associations
-- Rules have high support and confidence but **low association strength (Zhang's metric)**
+- Rules may have high support and confidence but **low association strength (Zhang's metric)** or **too many low support and confidence rules**.
-- Solution: Shorter training, stronger compression, higher quality thresholds (in addition to early stopping, regularization, more training data).
+- **Solution**: Shorter training, stronger compression, higher quality thresholds (in addition to early stopping, regularization, more training data).
 Note that PyAerial already implements early stopping.

 **Key Insight:** In knowledge discovery, overfitting doesn't mean poor generalization to new data—it means discovering